Herr-Whit/programming-challenge/solution_strategy.md

 # Problem Analysis
-The tasks in question involve loading data in csv format and identifying a datapoint with the maximum difference between given columns and returning a specific value from that row.
+The tasks in question involve loading data in csv format and identifying a datapoint with the minimum difference between given columns and returning a specific value from that row.

 # Approach
 ## Scratch in Jupyter Notebook (The Data-Scientists Approach)